-The Viola Alley Connector began as a vision of the Viola Street Residents Association (VSRA), and was refined by working with other Reimagining the Civic Commons (RCC) partners during the June 2016 workshop.
-VSRA and the Centennial Parkside CDC are involved in RCC due to the future development of the Centennial Commons, the plan to build new amenities along the Parkside edge of West Fairmount Park, which is adjacent to their community.
+The Viola Alley Connector began as a vision of the Viola Street Residents Association (VSRA), and was refined by working with other Reimagining the Civic Commons (RCC) partners during the June 2016 kick-off workshop for the Innovation Fund.
+VSRA and the Centennial Parkside CDC are involved in Reimagining the Civic Commons due to the future development of the Centennial Commons, the plan to build new amenities along the Parkside edge of West Fairmount Park, which is adjacent to their community.